anfieldeire/weather-scraper/README.md

 - From command line run weather.py
   - Enter the zip code for where you want the weather scraped
   - Enter the timeframe from the list provided
-  - The output will print to screen
+  - The output with the weather forecase will print to screen
 ## Testing
 - Just run the test_scrape file.
 If it returns 200, test passed.
 Otherwise it will fail